-The Gluten-Free Certification Program (GFCP) is intended to be differentiated from the increasing clutter of gluten-free claims in today’s marketplace by using the Trusted Mark of the Canadian Celiac Association (CCA).
+The Gluten-Free Certification Program (GFCP) is intended to be differentiated from the increasing clutter of gluten-free claims in today’s marketplace by using the Trusted Mark of the Celiac Canada (CCA).

 The GFCP has been designed to differentiate itself from other certification programs with a foundation based on proven Canadian regulatory and private sector adopted Hazard Analysis Critical Control Point (HACCP) systems.
 This approach is preventative in nature and addresses all potential hazards, including gluten, as part of a manufacturers overall safety and quality management system.
 When combining this approach with analytical testing procedures for incoming ingredients, as well as in-process and finished products the GFCP provides added assurance that the products carrying the mark are both safe and gluten-free.